cn205000/IT-Portfolio/Active Directory/Azure-Domain-Setup/readme.md

 - Create a Resource Group
 - Deploy a VNET
-- Generating a Domain Controller & Client VM
+- Generate a Domain Controller & Client VM
-- Configuring VM Settings for Domain use
+- Configure VM Settings for Domain use

 ## 📌 Prerequisites